Updated on August 25th, 2022 by Aristofanis Papadatos

-Year-to-date, the S&P 500 (as measured by SPY, the major ETF that tracks the market index) generated total returns of 21%, whereas the big 4 oil refiners have generated the following returns:
+Year-to-date, the S&P 500 (as measured by SPY, the major ETF that tracks the market index) has declined 13%, whereas the big 4 oil refiners have generated the following returns:

 In this article, we will compare the expected 5-year returns of the four major refiners by summing their EPS growth, their dividends and their expected P/E expansion or contraction.
 Expected total return data comes from our more than 700 stocks (and growing) Sure Analysis Research Database.

 You can instantly jump to any specific section of the article by clicking on the links below:

 - Industry Overview

 - U.S. Oil Refiner Stock #1: Phillips 66 (PSX)

 - U.S. Oil Refiner Stock #2: HF Sinclair (DINO)

 - U.S. Oil Refiner Stock #3: Valero Energy (VLO)